grip-on-software/monetdb-import/Database_structure.md

         unique for the GitHub instance.
     -   **author_id** - INT - reference to vcs_developer.alias_id:
         Identifier of the developer that wrote the comment.
     -   **comment** - TEXT: Plain text comment message of the note.
+This is NULL if the message could not be obtained.
     -   **created_date** - TIMESTAMP: Time at which the comment is added to the issue.
+This is NULL if the creation date of the note could not be obtained.
     -   **updated_date** - TIMESTAMP: Time at which the comment is most recently edited.
+This is NULL if the update date of the note could not be obtained.

 -   **merge_request**: A request within the development team's review